SRF Yogis India Tour (20 Days and 19 Nights)

 14

+Early morning, board a train to Kathgodam (5.5 hours).
+Upon arrival, drive to Ranikhet (75 km, 2.5 hours).
 Check-in at a hotel in Ranikhet.
 Perched at an elevation of 1800 meters, Ranikhet is a quaint town maintained by a regiment of the Indian Army.
-Arriving from a densely populated New Delhi, the ambience of Ranikhet would be a treat.
-The fresh, cool air carrying smell of Pine raisins, silence of the mountains intermittently stirred by the chirping of the Himalayan birds, the thick green cover of Pine and Oak trees and the majestic views of the snowclad Himalayan ranges – these offerings of Ranikhet rejuvenates mind and body.
+The fresh, cool air carrying the scent of Pine, the silence of the mountains stirred by the chirping of Himalayan birds, the thick green cover of Pine and Oak trees, and the majestic views of the snow-clad Himalayan ranges rejuvenate mind and body.

 15